- Acupuncture & Cupping

 Dyadic Developmental Psychotherapy (DDP) is a specialist approach used to work with children who have suffered complex trauma related to childhood abuse.
 It is used predominantly with children who are adopted or are in foster care and have behaviours that fall into an attachment disorder diagnosis.
 It is also used to work with birth parents and their children where attachment issues underlie the difficulties.

-Autism assessments - Georgina is an accredited ADOS-2 administrator and uses this and the ADI to carry out a comprehensive assessment for childhood autism.
+Autism assessments - ADOS-2 and the ADI can be used to carry out a comprehensive assessment for childhood autism.

 Many people find that they benefit from sharing their troubles with a trained counsellor.
 Being able to talk about thoughts and feelings, without fear of being judged or criticised, can be a tremendous relief.